zh2395/KPC/README.md

 # 0.5158324 (Population quantity = 0.5)
 ```

-`KFOCI` implements variable selection with KPC using directed Knn graph or MST.
+`KFOCI` implements variable selection with KPC using directed K-NN graph or MST.
 The inputs are
 `Y` : a matrix of responses (n by dy);
 `X`: a matrix of predictors (n by dx);